Welcome to the Midway Christian Church News page!

 The Keenagers meet monthly for lunch and fellowship.

-The Keenagers (and friends) will have a special Christmas Lunch at the home of Gloria Batts on Thursday, December 14, at 11:30 a.m.
+The Keenagers (and friends) will gather at Higher Grounds in downtown Midway on Thursday, January 25, at 11:30 a.m.
 Please RSVP to

-the church office by Monday, December 11 if you
+the church office by Monday, January22 if you

 plan to attend.